-From blowouts to excess spit up, a few extra crib sheets are a must.
+From blowouts to excess spit up, a few extra crib sheets and blankets are a must.
 New parents will definitely appreciate this practical gift in the moment when it’s sorely needed.
-Choose a fun print or inspiring nature design, like the designs offered in the Rookie Humans x Nanit crib sheets collaboration, or a design that looks great in your loved one’s nursery.
+Check out the Knit Crib Sheets that is very soft.
+Or choose a fun print or inspiring nature design, like the designs offered in the Rookie Humans x Nanit crib sheets collaboration, or a design that looks great in your loved one’s nursery.

 16. Insulated travel coffee mug